 Despite the modest findings in this research, due to various limitations, the policy question of how accountability measures affect dropout rates is still relevant.
 An analysis of the dropout data distribution uncovered a policy concern, with a distinctive upper tail of schools and districts that are performing much worse than the majority, in regards to dropout rates.
 This finding is worth further review by policymakers.
 Finally, the findings in this research uncovered a pattern between AYP marks and dropout rates that warrant attention.
 These findings, combined with the literature on high-stakes testing, directs the recommendation towards further review in this area, as well as potential areas for program implementation that would target the lowest achievers to prevent dropping out.
 In short, the primary recommendation from these results is that further research is necessary and viable to ensure that policymakers address the unintended consequences of NCLB accountability measures.

 Schardein, Michelle, "Adequate Yearly Progress and Dropouts: An Analysis of Kentucky High Schools & Districts" (2012).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 75.